Microwaves: How we test microwaves

 Which? tests the best-selling microwaves and we also look for newly launched or interesting models, particularly if they have innovative features.
 Our reviews include basic solo microwaves, microwaves with grills and combination microwaves which offer convection cooking.
 And we test both freestanding and built-in microwaves.

-What makes a Best Buy microwave?
+Video: what makes a Best Buy microwave?

 Check out our video to see why a Best Buy microwave will make a real, practical difference to you.